Marohn-Group/mmodel/docs/tutorial_graph.rst

 ..
 Note::

-    The graph variable flows restricts to keyword arguments only for function parameters.
+    The graph variable flows are restricted to keyword arguments only for function parameters.
     They can be modified by changing the inputs of the function, and the modified function allows keyword arguments.